Tekla Structures – Filter

 Selection filter

 Use the Selection Filter to define which objects can be selected.
-Tekla Structures also contains several that control whether you can select an object).
+Tekla Structures also contains several switches that control whether you can select an object).

 To use the Selection Filter on an object, the object must be visible in the relevant view.